divyansh202/Python_TODO/README.md

 # Python_TODO
-A todo list in Python that uses tkinter and Sql3 DB
+A todo list in Python3 that uses Tkinter and SQLite3 DB